zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 The verb “to parse” (parse) here means to analyze s omething by taking a whole and breaking it down into its parts.
 Normally “to p arse” is used to mean to analyze a sentence into its different syntactical f unctions: this is a verb, this is a noun, and so forth.
 But here, LeeAnn is using it in  a more general way to mean to look at something and examine each of its parts. the parts here would be the spelling, grammar, and punctuation of this document .

-“Spelling,” of course, refers to making sure that t he letters you use are in the correct order and are the correct letters.
+“Spelling,” of course, refers to making sure that the letters you use are in the correct order and are the correct letters.
 English spelling can be very difficult for someone who doesn’t read a lot.
 The word “to,” for example, could be spelled (to), (too), or (two), depending on which meaning y ou are trying to communicate.

 “Grammar” (grammar) is something you’re probably al ready familiar with – it’s the structure of language, the rules that are typically  followed when using a language.
 “Punctuation” refers to the use of period s, commas, apostrophes, colons, and other marks that you see in the written  form of a language that help you understand it better.